mcalthrop/profiles/README.md

 This branch uses AngularJS to implement the required functionality in a single-page app.

 ## To do:
-- move header and footer into main index.html file
 - implement a new page that has multiple subpages (1, 2, 3, etc)
 - move definition of individual controllers, directives, models and services into separate files
 - check if site works in IE <= 8